As grief grips Colorado Springs after a mass shooting at an LGBTQ nightclub, officials are investigating whether it was a bias-motivated crime

 He added, "I did not expect to make it.
 I damn sure did not expect to walk as soon as I'm walking."

-"It's important that if we have enough evidence to support bias-motivated crimes, to charge that.
-It's important for this community," Allen said during a news conference.

-Hate crimes in Colorado are referred to as "bias-motivated" crimes, Allen told CNN Monday.

-Saturday's shooting is one of several high-profile mass shootings that have occurred in Colorado, including the 1999 massacre at Columbine High School.
+The attack marks yet another mass shooting in the US and is now among several such high-profile incidents that have occurred in Colorado, including the 1999 massacre at Columbine High School.
 Last year in Colorado Springs, a mass shooting at a birthday party left six dead.

-So far this year, the US has seen mass shootings unfold at a rate of nearly two per day, for a total of at least 605, according to the Gun Violence Archive.
-Both CNN and the archive define a mass shooting as one in which four or more people are killed or wounded excluding the shooter.
+So far this year, the US has recorded at least 605 mass shootings, according to the Gun Violence Archive, which like CNN tallies incidents in which four or more people are killed or wounded, excluding the shooter.

 Loved ones remember the people they lost